Thinking Before Running! Efficient Code Generation with Thorough Exploration and Optimal Refinement: Limitations

 \section{Limitations}

 In our current approach to managing the testing pool, we primarily focus on selective expansion but lack effective strategies for cleaning noise from the test set.
-Moreover, the diversity of the test set heavily depends on the generation capabilities of LLMs.
-Our work highlights the importance of tests and identifies the gap between generated and annotated cases, so we plan to address the enhancement of the testing pool in future work.
+Moreover, test set diversity relies heavily on LLMs' generation capabilities.
+Our work highlights the importance of tests and the gap between generated and annotated cases.
+We plan to enhance the testing pool in future work.
 Furthermore, while ReST training has demonstrated excellent results in enhancing the code generation capabilities of foundational LLMs, validation in ThinkCoder reveals rapid convergence.
 This indicates that fine-tuning teaches the LLM to find good answers, but the improvement in exploring the overall solution space remains limited.
-To address this, we look forward to introducing on-policy training methods in future work, combining data collection with fine-tuning to enable the model to evolve continuously during training, generating more diverse answers and further boosting the LLM's online exploration capabilities.
+To address this, we look forward to introducing on-policy training methods in future work, combining data collection with fine-tuning to continuously evolve the model during training.
+This will generate more diverse answers and enhance the LLM's online exploration capabilities.